norkay/capistrano-bedrock-mysql/README.md

 You also need to add the line VAGRANT_PATH to your local .env file, pointing to your local `bedrock-ansible` project.
 You also to keep an .env-file for each environment.
 Meaning you need .env for your local environment, and one for each additional environment you want to work with – i.e. .env.staging, .env.production and so on...

+You will need to create the folder db_backups in your shared folder.

 ## Usage

 Require the module in your `Capfile`: